omgnetwork/omgnetwork.github.io/docs/byzantine-conditions.md

-## Unchallengeable Events
+---
+id: byzantine-conditions
+title: Byzantine Conditions
+sidebar_label: Byzantine Conditions
+---

-These are byzantine events that are signals for users to exit the Childchain.
+These are Byzantine Conditions that are signals for users to exit the Childchain.

 #### `unchallenged_exit`
 Indicates that an invalid exit is dangerously close to finalization and hasn't been challenged.
 User should exit.